javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/03-prototype-inheritance/article.md

 The answer is simple: `this` is not affected by prototypes at all.

-**No matter where a method is found: in an object or its prototype.
+**No matter where the method is found: in an object or its prototype.
 In a method call, `this` is always the object before the dot.**

 So, the setter actually uses `admin` as `this`, not `user`.